-TO: THE BOARD OF TRUSTEES DATE: October 12, 2017 SUBMITTED BY: Trudy Rasmuson, Secretary - Treas surer SUBJECT: Bigstone Education Authority - Me emorandum of Un derstanding ORIGINATOR: Administration REFERENCE(S) & ATTACHMENTS: Memorandum of Understanding a orandum of Understanding and Appendix A RECOMMENDATION THAT the Board of Education Authori of Trustees approve entering into ty as per the attached agreement. a Memorandum of Understanding with Bigstone
+TO: THE BOARD OF TRUSTEES DATE: October 12, 2017 SUBMITTED BY: Trudy Rasmuson, Secretary - Treas surer SUBJECT: Bigstone Education Authority - Memorandum of Understanding ORIGINATOR: Administration REFERENCE(S) & ATTACHMENTS: A/AMArandum at Understanding and Annough.
+A RECOMMENDATION THAT the Board of Education Authori of Trustees approve entering into ty as per the attached agreement. a Memorandum of Understanding with Bigstone